hikrr/pycljs/README.md

 yarn dev
 ```

-- Then go to browser and open `localhost:5000`.
+- Then go to the browser and open `localhost:5000`.
-- Hotcode reloading is support when cljs files are modified.
+- Hotcode reloading is supported when cljs files are modified.
 - Use [NextUI](https://nextui.org/) and Tailwind CSS for styling.